NateKulton/code_wars/exercises/codeWarsNotes.md

 I wrote two ways to do this code as you can see.
 My first one was the one on top, but I wanted to see how an if else statement version would work/look.

+basicMathematicalOperations.js Notes:

+This one was simple I just looked to see what the operation parameter was passed as an argument and then do the operation on value1 and value2 depending on what it was.

+fakeBinary.js Notes:

+So for this one I am passed a copy of the string number into the function.
+I then turn it into a string with .split and make it so there is one value for every character in the og string.
+I then declare and internalize the variable fakeBinaryArr to an empty array.
+I when iterate through the array I made from usinng split, and in the loop I check if the value at each index is less than 5, or equal to or higher than it.
+In the of it being lower I push '0' to fakeBinaryArr and it the case that it is higher or equal to 5 I push '1' to fakeBinaryArr.
+At the end of the function I call join on fakeBinaryArr and join all the characters together to create a string instead of an array.